arhankundu99/System-Design/Nudgets/Scaling Load Balancers through Anycast/README.md

 Note: CDN and DNS also uses anycast to make their services highly available.

+Also watch [Dukaan going bare metal](https://youtu.be/vFxQyZX84Ro?si=Cq_x1kgNFIvNSN7Q), where Subhash (CTO of Dukaan) kills the gateway and still the load balancers stay highly available due to anycast.

 ## Approaches to scale load balancers.
 ### Approach 1
 Normally what happens is when the client initiates a request, the request lands on our load balancers and the load balancer is responsible for distributing the traffic to our origin servers (Not taking into account of any other reverse proxies like api gateways in this scope).